 The cloud is about digitally enabling IT infrastructure, with the aim to create a cloud-first strategy.
 This approach will give the scalability needed by a business that demands change.

 Cloud-first use-cases demonstrate the increasing maturity of this technology.
 Its continued development will rely on firms being able to make the most of the products and services the cloud industry generates.
 A dynamic, mixed cloud might be the objective, but many CIOs still discover that moving data between providers is an intractable challenge.

 Companies are moving to the cloud because it offers the agility they need to compete in a fast-moving, rapidly changing customer environment.
 Cloud saves companies the cost of maintaining their own internal systems; it drives innovation by making it easier to develop and change applications on the fly, and it helps standardize and simplify security management.

 As enterprises become more selective about which workloads are moved to the cloud, and which remain in their own data centers, cloud service providers must develop new strategies that ensure their continued relevance.
 The cloud infrastructure market is moving into a new phase of hybrid IT adoption, with businesses demanding cloud services that can be more easily integrated with their on-premises environments.

 Cloud industry giants will use their power to focus on innovation and acquisition in the coming years, to create a portfolio of additional functionalities, such as search and database technologies, that will support the creation of disruptive, cloud-based services.

 In a decade cloud has proven so much potential and disruption capability.
-Going forward, 10 years could of course be such a long time horizon, but the cloud’s potential for change is enormous.
-Unheralded providers could bubble up and challenge established cloud industry players, nonetheless, the future of cloud computing still remains a chance for huge technological breakthrough.
+Going forward, 10 years could, of course, be such a long time horizon, but the cloud’s potential for change is enormous.
+Unheralded providers could bubble up and challenge established cloud industry players, nonetheless, the future of cloud computing still remains a chance for huge technological breakthroughs.

 Write to us firstname.lastname@example.org